pydantic/pydantic/docs/usage/model_config.md

 ## Alias Precedence

-If you specify an `alias` on the `Field`, it will take precedence over the generated alias:
+If you specify an `alias` on the `Field`, it will take precedence over the generated alias by default:

 ```py
 from pydantic import BaseModel, ConfigDict, Field